SmartlyDressedGames/Unturned-Docs/docs/source/servers/OpenMod.rst

 OpenMod
 =======

-`OpenMod <https://github.com/openmod/openmod>`_ is a spiritual successor to `Rocket <Rocket.rst>`_ developed by one of Rocket's original maintainers.
+`OpenMod <https://github.com/openmod/openmod>`_ is a spiritual successor to `Rocket <doc_servers_rocket>` developed by one of Rocket's original maintainers.
 It has its own plugin framework, but supports compatibility with existing Rocket plugins by integrating with RocketMod and LDM.

 Installation
 ------------